Ayurvedic Nutrition

 Breakfast Kitchari

 Cook kitchari slightly sweeter by adding cardamom, cinnamon, and stewed apple.
-Reduce savoury spices.
-Top with a drizzle of honey (add after cooking, never heat honey).
+Reduce the savoury spices.
+Top with a drizzle of honey (add after cooking.
+Never heat honey).

 Spiced Vegetable Kitchari

-Saute seasonal vegetables separately in ghee with extra spices, then fold them into the finished kitchari for added texture and flavour.
+Sauté seasonal vegetables separately in ghee with extra spices.
+Fold them into the finished kitchari for added texture and flavour.

 Quick Kitchari (Pressure Cooker)

-Combine all ingredients in a pressure cooker and cook for 3-4 whistles (about 15 minutes).
-This method saves time while maintaining the soft, comforting texture.
+Combine all ingredients in a pressure cooker and cook for 3 to 4 whistles (about 15 minutes).
+Saves time and keeps the soft, comforting texture.

 Making Kitchari a Weekly Staple

-You do not need to do a full cleanse to benefit from kitchari.
-Simply including it in your weekly meal plan supports digestive health year-round.
+You don't need a full cleanse to benefit from kitchari.
+Including it in your weekly meal plan supports digestive health year-round.
 Many Ayurvedic practitioners recommend:

-- Kitchari for dinner 2-3 times per week
+• Kitchari for dinner 2 to 3 times a week

-- Kitchari after travel, illness, or periods of heavy eating
+• Kitchari after travel, illness, or heavy eating

-- A kitchari day once per week as a gentle reset
+• A kitchari day once a week as a gentle reset

-Find Your Body Type with our free assessment to determine which kitchari variation is best for your constitution, and start enjoying this ancient nourishing meal.
+Find Your Body Type with our free assessment to find which kitchari variation is best for you.
+Then start enjoying this ancient nourishing meal.

 Frequently Asked Questions

 Kitchari (also spelled khichdi) is a one-pot meal of basmati rice and split mung dal cooked with digestive spices and ghee.
-Ayurveda considers it the most easily digestible complete meal, providing balanced nutrition while giving the digestive system a rest.
-It is the primary food used during Ayurvedic cleanses and Panchakarma.
+Ayurveda considers it the most easily digestible complete meal.
+Balanced nutrition while giving the digestive system a rest.
+It's the primary food used during Ayurvedic cleanses and Panchakarma.

-Yes, kitchari is gentle enough to eat daily.
-During an Ayurvedic cleanse (mono-diet), it is eaten exclusively for 3-7 days to reset digestion.
-For regular use, it makes an excellent lunch or dinner several times a week.
-Vary the vegetables and spices to suit your body type and the season.
+Yes, kitchari is gentle enough for daily use.
+During an Ayurvedic cleanse (mono-diet) it's eaten exclusively for 3 to 7 days to reset digestion.
+For regular use it makes an excellent lunch or dinner a few times a week.
+Vary the vegetables and spices for your body type and the season.

-Kitchari may support healthy weight management because it is easy to digest, nutritionally complete, and naturally portion-controlled.
-It strengthens Agni (digestive fire) and helps clear Ama (toxins), both of which Ayurveda considers essential for maintaining a healthy weight.
-It is especially helpful for Kapha types.
+Kitchari may support healthy weight management because it's easy to digest, nutritionally complete, and naturally portion-controlled.
+It strengthens Agni and helps clear Ama.
+Both essential for healthy weight in Ayurveda.
+Especially helpful for Kapha types.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.